trytouca/trytouca/docs/sdk/cpp/core-api.md

 # Core API of C++ SDK

-[Previously](./main-api.md), we covered the high-level API of our C++ SDK and learned how to test a `parse_profile` software using the Touca test framework:
+[Previously](./main-api.md), we covered the high-level API of our C++ SDK and learned how to test a `find_student` software using the Touca test framework:

 ```cpp
 #include "students.hpp"